fxnnxc/fxnnxc.github.io/_posts/2022-04-22-2D-image-visualization.md

 </center>

 In this case, the value interval $V = (\-\infty, \infty)$.
 As we discuessed earlier, we can not visualize the infinite range of the values.
-We assume the distribution of $F$ such as Gaussian, we get a value interval by clipping the overall values by mean and variance like
+If we assume the distribution of $\nabla F$ such as Gaussian, we get a value interval by clipping the overall values by mean and variance like

 $$
 \begin{aligned}